FrederikAlbrechtsen/algorithms/README.md

 ## About the Author

-Some of the algorithms included in this repository were developed during my time as a bachelor student at the University of Southern Denmark.
+Some of the algorithms included in this repository were developed during my time as a student at the University of Southern Denmark.
 My academic journey inspired me to create this collection, which has since grown to encompass a diverse set of programming languages and algorithmic solutions.

 ## Note of Caution